davidawang/Pinkoman/README.markdown

 ##Todo
       inject_cp():
       # Detects when the user copies youtube links
       # Replaces the copied youtube link with a random rickroll link.

+      inject_keypress():
+      # Params: any unicode character.
+      # Simulates keypress of the unicode character.

 Feel free to suggest features at pinkoman [at] dwang.org